OctopusDeploy/blog/blog/2020-09/github-codespaces-private-preview/index.md

 ## Why GitHub Codespaces?

 There’s one big problem with having so many development tools and ways to write code; there’s simply no centralized place to store the specific configurations that you want.
-Take VS Code for example, let’s say you have a few different machines you work on, or you’re pair-programming with a teammate, to work on the same code across the board and have it look identical, you need a few things:
+Take VS Code as an example, let’s say you have a few different machines you work on, or you’re pair-programming with a teammate, to work on the same code across the board and have it look identical, you need a few things:

 - Extensions.
 - Logged into services, for example, logging into Azure from VS Code.